rodneyshupe/Cookbook/Recipes/Entrees/Pork/GochujangPorkShoulderSteaks.rst

 Source: `Bon Appetit <https://www.bonappetit.com/recipe/gochujang-pork-shoulder-steaks>`__

-The centerpiece of Korean barbecue is the meat, but it doesn’t have to be steak; Seattle chef Rachel Yang recommends grilling pork shoulder.
+The centerpiece of Korean barbecue is the meat, but it doesn't have to be steak; Seattle chef Rachel Yang recommends grilling pork shoulder.
-Keep an eye on the edge of the meat where it touches the grill: When it’s browned, turn the pork over.
+Keep an eye on the edge of the meat where it touches the grill: When it's browned, turn the pork over.

 Ingredients
 -----------